salmandaher/VLNs_Team_GraviPower/README.md

 ## Connecting and Disconnecting Mechanism

-In our project, it is essential to disconnect the main pulley from the gearbox and connect it to the energy generation system, and the opposite, which consists of the motor and its dedicated gearbox.
+to switch to the discharging mode, the main pulley should be disconnected from the gearbox and connected to the energy generation system, which consists of the motor and its dedicated gearbox.
 This requirement led to the development of a specialized connecting and disconnecting mechanism.

 The core component consists of 3D-printed PLA parts that resemble circular saw-tooth gears designed to transfer energy unidirectionally.
 When the main pulley is shifted towards the gearbox side, two opposing saw-tooth parts engage, allowing the gearbox to drive the pulley.
-Conversely, when the pulley is pushed in the opposite direction, the saw-tooth parts disengage on the gearbox side and engage on the motor side gearbox, thus transferring motion accordingly.
+Conversely, when the pulley is pushed in the opposite direction, the saw-tooth parts disengage on the gearbox side and engage on the motor side gearbox, thus transferring motion to the motor side.

 To facilitate the movement between these two positions, we utilize an HTS-35H Servo motor with a torque capacity of 35 KG·cm.
-This servo motor is connected to a rack and pinion mechanism that converts the servo’s rotational input into linear motion, enabling precise and reliable movement of the connecting and disconnecting assembly.
+This servo motor is connected to a rack and pinion mechanism that converts the servo’s rotational motion into linear motion, enabling precise and reliable movement of the connecting and disconnecting assembly.
 The servo is controlled by an ESP32 core board alongside a multifunctional extension board for efficient operation.

 ### Saw-Tooth Gears